The BART API

 - (1) No strings attached

-We don't make you register for BART open data and our License Agreement is one of the least restrictive in the business.
-So whether you're kicking the tires or taking it to production, just give our customers good information and don't hog community resources:
+We won't make you register for BART open data.
+Just follow our short and simple License Agreement, give our customers good information and don't hog community resources:

 - (2) Strings with benefits

-If you sign up for your very own key you'll still be able to access the API if the public key above is updated.
-Plus you'll get a backstage pass to check out pre-release functionality that may just break everything you're working on -- or give you a leg up in the marketplace.
+If you sign up for your very own key you'll still be able to access the API if the public key is refreshed.
+Plus you'll get change notices and other updates to keep your application running smoothly.